-4. Identity Politics and Scholarship in the Study of Islamic Origins: The Inscriptions of the Dome of the Rock as a Test Case
+4. Identity Politics and the Study of Islamic Origins: The Inscriptions of the Dome of the Rock as a Test Case

 Identity, Politics and the Study of Islam - Current Dilemmas in the Study of Religions - Matt Sheedy